poproar/Barnabas-Instructors-Guide/ngss/index.md

 ## Final Assessment, project or product
 All parts are painted and decorated
+Make sure students are following their designs and the rules for art space
+For students making changes from their designs, ask for justification

 ## Materials:
 - Barnabas Lesson 5 design worksheets